-- King oyster mushrooms: Discard the bottom, and cut the mushrooms to 1 inch pieces widthwise.
+- King oyster mushrooms: Discard the bottom of 4 king oyster mushrooms (eringi), and cut the mushrooms to 1-inch (2.5-cm) pieces widthwise.
 You can also slice in half if the stem is too thick.

 - Mushrooms (Cont.): Thread all the mushrooms with 1 or 2 skewers.

-- Cherry tomatoes & shishito peppers: Thread the cherry tomatoes into a skewer.
-Use 2 skewers for shishito peppers to keep them in balance and easier to flip.
+- Cherry tomatoes and shishito peppers: Thread 12 cherry tomatoes onto skewers.
+Use 2 skewers for 12 shishito peppers to keep them in balance and easier to flip.

-- Zucchini: Discard the ends and peel the skin alternately to create a stripe pattern.
-Cut into 1 inch pieces.
+- Zucchini: Discard the ends of 2 zucchini.
+Peel the skin alternately to create a stripe pattern.
+Cut into 1-inch (2.5-cm) pieces.
 Face the cut side up and skewer them.

-- White parts of Negi (Japanese long onion): Cut into 2 inch (5 cm) pieces and use 2 skewers.
+- White parts of Tokyo negi (Japanese long onion): Cut 2 Tokyo negi (naga negi; long green onion) into 2-inch (5-cm) pieces and use 2 skewers.

-- Eggplants: Cut the eggplant right before grilling to avoid discoloration.
+- Eggplants: Cut 2 Japanese eggplants right before grilling to avoid discoloration.
 Discard the tops of the eggplant and cut in half lengthwise.

 - Eggplants (Cont.): Make shallow incisions on the eggplant diagonally (or cut in a crisscross pattern).
-Do not cut through, and the intervals should be ⅛ inch (3 mm).
+The intervals should be ⅛ inch (3 mm).
+Do not cut through.
 Cut each eggplant into 3 sections.